rlivingsus/misc/AllBooks.md

 - Burnison, Gary: Lead
 - Burt, Alexandra: Remember Mia
 - Burvine, Lee: Kafir Project
 - Butler, Octavia: Anything, Kindred
+- Bujold, Lois: Paladin of Souls
 - Cain, Susan: Quiet: The Power of Introverts in a World That Can't Stop Talking
 - Camp, Jim: Start with No
 - Campbell, John: Who Goes There?: